YuHengKit/FaceRecognitionAttendanceSystem/README.md

 1. Three models are available but unused: ```LBPH, FisherFace``` and ```EigenFace```.
 The recognizer will compares three results from each model and get the most frequenct result.

 2. The system was upgraded with model using ```face_recognition``` library to recognize the face.
 Only One input image of each user is needed for training purpose.
-The algorithm of this recognizer is Convolutional Neural Network.
+The algorithm of this recognizer is Histogram of Gradient (HOG).

 ```recognizer.py``` uses pretrained models to make predictions.